vaadin/form-filler-demo/README.md

 This project is a showcase example of using [Vaadin Form Filler add-on](https://github.com/vaadin/form-filler-addon) and helps to automate a filling in the order information.
 Users can input their raw unstructured text and ask the application to auto-fill the form on the right side.

-Uses Form Filler 1.0.0 and based on Vaadin 24.2+.
+`main` branch uses Form Filler 1.0.0 pre-release and based on Vaadin 24.2 pre-release.
-To use latest stable Vaadin 24.1 version, please switch to `24.1` branch.
+`24.1` branch uses latest stable Vaadin 24.1 version and Form filler 0.1.

 Please note that the Form Filler add-on is currently an experimental feature.
 It may be removed, altered, or limited to commercial subscribers in future releases.